Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation

-It is important to note that the UV modes cross the horizon just at the end of inflation, leading to the production of these modes at that instant and their subsequent evolution during the preheating epoch after inflation, as seen in the left panel of figure \(\ref{fig5}\).
-During this epoch, the production occurs mainly due to the oscillatory nature of the scalaron and the Higgs field, as shown in figure \(\ref{fig2}\), through the term $\dot{H}$ and the Ricci scalar $R$ via the non-minimal coupling $\xi_\chi = 1/6$.
-The suppression of UV modes occurs because the $\chi$ scalars become supermassive at the end of inflation due to the exponentially scalaron-dependence mass, causing the effective mass to become substantial.
-As a result, gravitational particle production becomes less efficient, leading to a significant suppression in the particle density number $n_k(t)$.

-Figure \ref{fig6} presents the spectrum of the comoving number of particles produced across the range of light masses considered in this study.
+This results in a comoving number density with a scaling $n_k \sim k^3$ for these modes.
+That is, in the IR region, the particle occupation number vanishes $n_k \to 0$ as $k\to 0$, consistent with what is observed in the figure.
+On the other hand, UV modes correspond to those that never crossed the horizon during inflation, and therefore their production is strongly suppressed.
+In place, these modes are mainly produced during the transition to the matter-dominated era and in general during the reheating era.
+This behavior is characteristic of gravitational particle production and has been extensively reported in the literature \cite{Herring2020, Kaneta2022, Garcia20231, Garcia2023, Verner2023}.